List of Keeping Up Appearances episodes: Children in Need

 A short special was produced for Children in Need and broadcast on 24 November 1995.

 Compilations

 Two compilation specials were produced; the first, "The Memoirs of Hyacinth Bucket", was broadcast on 20 March 1997 and sees Daisy discovers a manuscript of Hyacinth's memoirs amongst some things she loaned her, prompting Daisy and Onslow to look back at some of the funniest moments from the show.
 The second, "Life Lessons from Onslow", was released exclusively on DVD in the United States via BBC Video on 9 September 2008.
 It sees Onslow present lessons for life when hosting an Open University programme, by showing various moments from the Keeping Up Appearances show.
-All the favourites are here in an hour-long retrospective.

 Young Hyacinth

 A prequel episode was broadcast on BBC One on 2 September 2016 which is set in the early 1950s and a young Hyacinth Walton (Kerry Howard) is seen desperately trying to force her family to climb the ever-expanding social ladder.
 It was watched by 4.39 million viewers.